Mtn-Man/JellyMac/README.md

 **Complete media automation for macOS - from clipboard to library**

 JellyMac is a sophisticated media automation tool that handles both YouTube content and torrent downloads with complete library integration.
-Copy a YouTube or magnet link, and JellyMac handles everything: download → intelligent processing → clean naming → library integration → automatic cleanup.
+Copy a YouTube or magnet link, and JellyMac handles everything:

+copy → download → intelligent processing → clean naming → sorting → library sync → ready to watch!

 All with zero additional user input.
+Just copy, done.
+Media is ready to stream.

-**Don't need all that?**

-Jellymac is also a fully featured, free YouTube downloader, that works well with minimal setup!
+**Don't need all that?** Jellymac is also a fully featured, free YouTube downloader, that works well with minimal setup!

 ---

 ## WHO THIS IS FOR

-**YouTube content collectors** who want automatic download and organization

-**Jellyfin/Plex users** who want their media automatically integrated and scanned

-**Technical users** who appreciate clipboard-based workflows and background processing

-**Media enthusiasts** who want clean, human-readable filenames without clutter

-**Home server operators** who need reliable network transfers and automatic library scanning

-**Anyone** who values "set and forget" automation that works reliably and invisibly
+**YouTube content collectors** who want automatic download and organization **Jellyfin/Plex users** who want their media automatically integrated and scanned **Technical users** who appreciate clipboard-based workflows and background processing **Media enthusiasts** who want clean, human-readable filenames without clutter **Home server operators** who need reliable network transfers and automatic library scanning **Anyone** who values "set and forget" automation that works reliably and invisibly

 ---